avocado-framework/avocado/docs/source/guides/writer/chapters/logging.rst

 'avocado.*' namespaces.
 You just need to choose a namespace when setting up your logger.

+.. note:: Sometimes you might want to store logs, which is not part of `avocado.*` name space.
+For that, you can use `--store-logging-stream` option.

 The result is that, besides all the other log files commonly generated, as part of the `debug.log` file at the job results dir, you can get your logging information.
 During the test run, one could watch the progress with::